 Cooper Manufacturing Company of Mt.
 Vernon, Ohio fabricated the iron tower, and John Doyle, an employee of Cooper Manufacturing, traveled to Parris Island to direct its assemblage.
 A year later, Doyle would return to the South and oversee the construction of a similar range light on Daufuskie Island, just a few miles south of Parris Island.

 The lights were lit for the first time on August 1, 1881, by Martin Leavy, first keeper of Parris Island Range Lights, and assistant keeper William Thomas.
-Thomas assumed the role of head keeper in July of 1884, but passed away just a few days later.
-The third keeper of the lights was Charles Anderson, who served from 1884 to 1912, and he was followed by Paul Wright, who was black and served as keeper until at least 1920.
+Thomas assumed the role of head keeper in July 1884, but passed away just a few days later.
+The third head keeper of the lights was Charles Anderson, who served from 1884 to 1912, and he was followed by Paul Wright, who was black and served as keeper until at least 1921.
 The range lights were discontinued in 1923, which yielded an annual saving of $1,250.

 During its short life, the Parris Island Station was threatened by erosion and frequently damaged by storms.
 The bridge between the front range light and the dwelling had to be rebuilt in 1884, and two years later, 1,416 linear feet of the plank walk had to be extensively repaired.
 In 1888, 700 linear feet of new elevated plank walk was built, and 2,500 linear feet repaired.
 Similar repairs continued every couple of years.